 Whenever I work with business owners, they often ask me, “Justin, how big of a house should I buy?”
 In other words, they’re asking me how much money they should pay for a house.
-To answer their question, I quote famed American author and business theorist Dr. Thomas Stanley.
+To answer their question, I quote famed American author and business theorist, Dr. Thomas Stanley.
 In his book Stop Acting Rich, Stanley says, “Nothing has a greater impact on your wealth and your consumption than your choice of house and neighborhood.”
-He goes on to say, “If you live in a high-priced home in an exclusive community, you will spend more than you should and your ability to save and build wealth will be compromised…” Ultimately, the answer to “How much should a business owner pay for a house?” boils down to the question, “What do you want to accomplish in life?”
+He goes on to say, “If you live in a high-priced home in an exclusive community, you will spend more than you should, and your ability to save and build wealth will be compromised…” Ultimately, the answer to “How much should a business owner pay for a house?” boils down to the question, “What do you want to accomplish in life?”

 Most business owners have a desire to save money and build wealth.
 Why else would they invest in a business?
 They consider their business an asset, right?
-Likewise, most people consider the purchase of a house an investment, and they see their house as an asset.
+Likewise, most people think the purchase of a house as an investment, and they see their home as an asset.
 Technically, that’s true.
 Investopedia defines an asset as “anything of value or a resource of value that can be converted into cash.”
 Additionally, if you fill out a Personal Financial Statement for a bank, you would list your house’s value as an asset and your mortgage as a liability.

-However, in his book Rich Dad, Poor Dad, Robert Kiyosaki makes an astonishing claim that a house is not an asset.
+However, in his book, Rich Dad, Poor Dad, Robert Kiyosaki makes an astonishing claim that a house is not an asset.
 Instead, he defines an asset as “something which produces an income.”
 Since you cannot tap into the cash value of your house unless you sell it or refinance it, Kiyosaki would say that it is not an asset.

 Some would argue that Robert was wrong.
-In fact, back in 2004 through 2007, there was a huge real estate run-up.
+In fact, back in 2004 through 2007, there was a substantial real estate run-up.
 I can remember contractors quitting jobs at Fortune 500 companies, borrowing $300,000 to $600,000, building a house, sitting on it for two years, and selling it for twice its original value.

-Some would even argue that right now, business owners should go out and buy as big a house as possible so they can watch the house exponentially appreciate in value, thus multiplying their net worth as was witnessed in past years.
+Some would even argue that right now, business owners should go out and buy as big a house as possible so they can watch the house exponentially appreciate, thus multiplying their net worth as was witnessed in past years.
 To that, I’m going to say, not a good idea.
 That’s when I lean on Robert Kiyosaki’s definition of a house.
 A house is not an asset.
 It’s not something you want to use to grow your wealth.

 Let me give you some data that I found.
 According to U.S. Census data collected from 1963 to 2008, the price of new homes increased by 5.4% annually.
-Similarly, the National Association of Realtors reported that the price of existing homes increased by an average of 5.4% annually from 1968 to 2009.
+Similarly, the National Association of Realtors reported that the cost of existing homes increased by an average of 5.4% annually from 1968 to 2009.
 Pretty impressive.
-Furthermore, the Case-Shiller Index reported home values increasing by 3.4% annually between 1987 and 2009.
+Furthermore, the Case-Shiller Index reported home values rising by 3.4% annually between 1987 and 2009.

 At this point, I can hear you saying, “Man, Justin, that’s not too bad.
 That’s a 5% increase to my house’s value.
 If I can get a 5% increase, then I can go out, buy a huge house, and get a nice return.”
 Hold on there, Skippy.
 Between the years 2000 and 2019, housing experienced an average return of 2.35%.
 See, whenever I gave you the 5.4% rates, those ended right before the market crashed.
 The housing market doesn’t guarantee you a 5% return on your investment.